Risk and opportunity management system

 We conduct an annual risk inventory to systematically map and assess all material group-wide risks based on quantitative and qualitative indicators and uniform criteria relating to loss potential and the probability of occurrence.
 The results of the risk inventory and the risk portfolio are updated on a regular basis.

-The centrally responsible risk coordinators in functional terms, for example, in procurement, sales or administrative functions, validate the results reported by the sales lines, group companies and central departments.
+The centrally responsible risk coordinators in functional terms, for example, in procurement, sales or administrative functions at headquarters or in the sales lines, validate the results reported by the group companies and central departments.
 In a second step, they summarise these in a functional risk profile coupled with a detailed description of material individual risks.
 In a third step, risk profiles for selective categories are validated in direct interaction between the risk coordinators and the GRC committee, and specific steps to improve risk management are devised.

-In addition, we consider the results of the SWOT (strengths, weaknesses, opportunities, threats) analysis carried out as part of the strategic planning process.
+In addition, we consider the results of the analyses of strengths, weaknesses, opportunities and threats carried out as part of the strategic planning process.
 We also consider analyses of reports that we compile as part of our medium-term planning and projections.
 Furthermore, we examine relevant results from the internal control system, the compliance management system, the opportunity management system and internal auditing.